 Converge 2021: Workshop Series

-We are working with all our university partners to ensure their students and staff gets all the support they can get in these challenging circumstances.
+We are working with all our university partners to ensure their students and staff get all the support they can in these challenging times.

-In light of this, and in preparation for our 2021 programme, Lissa and Adam in the Converge Enterprise team will be delivering a new series of workshops aimed at early stage/aspiring entrepreneurs.
+In light of this, and in preparation for our 2021 programme, Lissa and Adam in the Converge Enterprise team recently delivered a new series of workshops aimed at early stage/aspiring entrepreneurs.
+To watch again, click on the links below.

 Intellectual property is an essential part of innovative new businesses and can be one of their main assets.
 But what do we mean by innovation and intellectual property, and how can a young business best exploit the intellectual property at its disposal?
 This 1-hour interactive workshop will cover: